Track and stay updated on project status

 Change the look of your SharePoint site by customizing the theme, logo, navigation style, and header and footer layouts.

 Share your site with others after you've customized your site, reviewed it, and published the final draft.

 Select Settings and then Site Permissions.

-Then select Invite people and then select Add members to group and then Add to grant full access to team site content, shared resources like the team Outlook calendar and editing rights to the site.
+Select Add members then enter the name(s) of all users you want to grant full access to team site content, shared resources like the team Outlook calendar and editing rights to the site.